Skip to content

 Three-Step Reflection Translation:

-You can copy the following prompt and then replace the content in software directory/videotrans/prompts/srt/fansi.txt to update it.
+You can copy the following prompt and replace the content in software directory/videotrans/prompts/srt/fansi.txt to update it.

 image.png